Professional Bathroom Remodeling in Royal Oak, Michigan

 Debbie has been intrigued with homes since she was a teenager.
 She always dreamed of buying old houses to fix up and either sell or convert to rental properties.
 In 1986 she obtained her Residential Builder’s License and in May of 1987 she became a Licensed Real Estate Agent.
 The entire staff of Tri-Pups assists her with making her dream a reality.

-Her experiences have made her a valuable asset as she is heavily involved in all of our marketing, scheduling, hiring, project managing, and training.
+Her experiences have made her a valuable asset as she is heavily involved in all of our marketing, scheduling, hiring, project management, and training.
 She is the energetic organizer that keeps Tri-Pups running like a well-oiled machine.
 Don’t be fooled by the fact that she is a female.
 She can be seen working daily leading a crew and getting dirty with the rest of us!

 She believes in balancing her duties with Tri-Pups and her interests which include swimming, bicycling, gardening, volunteer work, attending theatre performances, and spending time with family and friends.
 She played organized sports (softball and volleyball) for many years until her knees and shoulders told her that it was either work in the construction field or play sports, but not both.

 She is a member of the Home Builders Association of Michigan (HBA) and the NAHB Professional Women in Building Council (PWB).
 She is also involved with the Ferndale Area Chamber of Commerce and the Madison Heights/Hazel Park Chamber of Commerce.
 As a past Board Member, she has been very active with the Royal Oak Chamber of Commerce since 2002.